 Yea doubtless, and I count all things but loss for the excellency of the knowledge of Christ Jesus my Lord: for whom I have suffered the loss of all things, and do count them but dung, that I may win Christ, (Philippians 3:8)

-The Apostle Paul calls the knowledge of God excellent.
-Many people would like to know great or famous people.
+The apostle Paul calls the knowledge of God excellent.
+Many people like to know great or famous people.
 They may even want to brag about who they know.
 Did you know you can know the Creator and Sustainer of all things?
 That knowledge starts by trusting Jesus Christ, who died on the cross for your sin, to be your Savior.
-That knowledge grows by study.
-The knowledge matures by spending quality time with the Savior in prayer and in His Word.
+And it matures by spending quality time with the Savior in prayer and in His Word.
 Make a resolution or goal that you are going to get to know Christ better this year.
 Resolve to spend time with Him every day.
 Communication is a key to a relationship.
 Spend time talking to Him (prayer) and listening to Him (reading your Bible).

 Yea doubtless, and I count all things but loss for the excellency of the knowledge of Christ Jesus my Lord: for whom I have suffered the loss of all things, and do count them but dung, that I may win Christ, (Philippians 3:8)

 Possibly you feel as if you have already lost everything and that you have nothing left.
 Paul considered finding Christ worth the loss of all things.
-When Paul had Christ, he had everything.
-Compared to Christ what you have lost is dung, which is manure or dodo.
-Possibly the feeling of loss you have is because you place too much value on the things you lost or not enough value on Christ.
+When he had Christ, he had everything.
+Compared to Christ, what you have lost is dung, which is manure or doo-doo.
+The feeling of loss you have may be because you place too much value on the things you lost, or not enough value on Christ.
 What is important to you?
-When you make Christ most important to you, you will begin to understand His actual value.
-The things you lost were temporary anyway.
+When you make Christ most important, you will begin to understand His actual value.
+You may have lost your possessions through tragedy, but they were temporary.
 Once you have Christ, you cannot lose Him.
-You may have lost your possessions by tragedy.
 Paul willingly gave up his things.
 He left family, home, social status and friends for Christ.
-Paul realized Christ was worth it all.
+He realized Christ was worth it all.
 Do you understand the value of Christ?

 But he himself went a day's journey into the wilderness, and came and sat down under a juniper tree: and he requested for himself that he might die; and said, It is enough; now, O LORD, take away my life; for I am not better than my fathers.
 (1 Kings 19:4)

 Elijah was so depressed he asked to die.
-One of the contributing factors in his wanting to die was that he just had a mountain top experience.
+One of the contributing factors in depression was that he just had a mountaintop experience.
 In 1 Kings 18, Elijah defeated the prophets of Baal and saw a great miracle of God.
 Things were very exciting.
-Chapter 19 starts with a big turn of events for the worst.
-Sometimes after a holiday, depression can set in.
-This may be from an exciting time during the holidays.
-If you are on an emotional high, which way is the only way you can go?
-The down may not be all that down, but compared to the high it seems down.
+Then chapter 19 starts with a turn of events for the worst.
+Sometimes depression sets in after a holiday.
+This may be from over-excitement during the holidays or exhaustion.
+If you are on an emotional high, the only way you can go is down.
+The down may not be all that down, but compared to the high it seems very low.

 I can do all things through Christ which strengtheneth me.
 (Philippians 4:13)